Zampfi/workflow-sdk-go/README.md

    This will start the Temporal server using Docker Compose.

-## Getting Started with Citadel-Go SDK
+## Getting Started with workflow-go SDK

 ### Prerequisites